-Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco look-alikes), cigarette look-alikes (e.g., electronic cigarettes, vaporizers, and e-liquids), hookahs and hookah look-alikes (e.g. electronic hookahs), vaping devices, or vaping cartridges on school property and at school-sponsored events is prohibited.
+Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco look-alikes), cigarette look-alikes (e.g., electronic cigarettes, vaporizers, and e-liquids), hookahs and hookah look-alikes (e.g., electronic hookahs), vaping devices, or vaping cartridges on school property and at school-sponsored events is prohibited.

-1. Vaping:--
+1. Vaping: --

 a.
-Possession of any type of Vape Device or Related Paraphernalia (Levels 1-3)
+Possession and/or use of any type of Vape Device or Related Paraphernalia (Levels 1-3)

 b.
-Possession of any type of Vape Device with Illegal Drugs
+Possession and/or use of any type of Vape Device with Illegal Drugs